hailo/hailo.github.com/index.md

 Unicode language and generates replies in a fraction of the time MegaHAL does.

-Hailo can be used either as a Perl module or via the `hailo' command-line interface.
+Hailo can be used either as a Perl module or via the `hailo` command-line interface.
 See [the main documentation](http://search.cpan.org/dist/Hailo/lib/Hailo.pm) for more information.